DanielTakeshi/gym-cloth/README.md

 - Python 2.7
 - Python 3.6

-The code is hopefully agnostic to Python 2 or 3, however we strongly recommend using Python 3.
-We have not done any serious Python 2 testing for many months.
+The code is hopefully agnostic to Python 2 or 3, however **we strongly recommend using Python 3.
+We have not done any serious Python 2 testing since the Jurassic Era.**

 ## Installation and Code Usage